What's on

 These artisan presentations will provide a deeper insight into the work of each artisan and the art of hand made.

-Program will run over 3 days on the main stage without duplication.
+Program will run on the main stage without duplication.
+Speakers will be confirmed in January.

 If you love good food - then Lost Trades delivers with a great selection of food for everyone.